hashkrish/se2001-notes/question_papers/23t2/quiz1/set_1.md

 5

+### Explanation

+- The first loop will create 11 background processes.
+- The second loop will kill the last background process created 6 times.
+- So, after the end of the script, 11 - 6 = 5 background processes will be running.

 ---

 <div style="page-break-after: always;"></div>

 ## Question 12 (regex)

-Choose the most appropriate regex to match an email address.
+Choose the **most appropriate** regex to match an email address.
 The regex is provided in Extended Regular Expression Engine (ERE).

 (a) `[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+.[A-Za-z]{2,}`
 (b) `\b[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.[A-Za-z]{2,}\b`